Multiply the harvest by giving toward the $1 million match! Give Now!

 Because these things are true, we must separate from uncleanness and pursue perfect godliness in the fear of God.

-“Therefore go out from their midst, and be separate from them, says the Lord, and touch no unclean thing; then I will welcome you'” -2 Corinthians 6:17
+“Therefore, ‘Come out from them and be separate, says the Lord.
+Touch no unclean thing, and I will receive you.’” -2 Corinthians 6:17

 God is holy.
 He is so holy that angels fly around him for eternity saying the word “Holy.”
 We must be holy for He is holy.
 Praise be to God for Jesus who makes this impossible feat a reality for all who trust in Him!